Rocky Mountain Chapter

 Find a Rocky Mountain Professional

 Our members are made up of individuals with the CALP, CALT, ICALP, or CALT-QI distinction.
-Find an ALTA-certified professional in Colorado, Utah, Idaho, and Washington that represents the highest quality services to those individuals with dyslexia.
+Find an ALTA-certified professional in Colorado, Utah, and Idaho that represents the highest quality services to those individuals with dyslexia.

 ALTA-RMC is made up of therapists and practitioners dedicated to providing rigorous evidence-based multisensory structured language education (MSLE) therapy to individuals with dyslexia.
 Meet the leadership team.